 The good and not as good about towing our mule

 Good, it is slightly bigger and serves us well as both a mule and as a daily driver.
 Our kayaks live on top of our mule.
-Not as good: The only towable Subaru’s are the ones with manual transmissions and the smallest engines, the base model.
+Not as good: The only towable Subaru are the ones with manual transmissions and the smallest engines, the base model.
 Someday we may be getting a new more powerful bigger mule.
 Since we have a big diesel motorhome towing a bigger mule will be fine.

 This is the picture of our Falcon All Terrain tow bar.
 The basic construction of the tow bar is stainless steel sliding arms inside a steel frame hooked to a pivoting hinge called a yoke.
-The tow bar can move up or down as the RV and crosses bumps and hills.
+The tow bar can move up or down as the RV crosses bumps and hills.
 The tow bar also pivots side to side allowing turning.
 It also will rotate to allow one of the car wheels to be above the other car wheel.
 The tow bar is attached to the car via the direct-connect pins or a crossbar.
-The older crossbar style attachment was what I called my snowplow adapter.
+The older crossbar-style attachment was what I called my snowplow adapter.
 As soon as I could I replaced the crossbar with the direct-connect pins.

 We use a Brake Buddy braking system.
-I call this a brake-in-a-box.
-We used the same brake-in-a box in both our Acura and in our Subaru.
+I call this a break-in-a-box.
+We used the same brake-in-a-box in both our Acura and in our Subaru.
 You put the box on the floorboard between the seat and the pedal.
-The actuator arm attaches to the brake pedal and as you stop the box notices deceleration of the RV and applies the brakes.
+The actuator arm attaches to the brake pedal and as you stop the box notices the deceleration of the RV and applies the brakes.
 The brakes rely on plugging into a 12-volt receptacle on the dash and inside the box is a small air pressure pump that pumps up an air chamber and then releases the air pressure to apply the brakes in the car.
 If the car were to detach from the RV, the break-away cable would then actuate the car brakes to make sure that it would stop moving.

 We have heard one story about an unmanned tow car passing the RV before it came to a stop.
 Perhaps this was the first self-driving car.
 It crashed just like the new self-driving cars.